 6. Corsair Virtuoso Pro

-The best gaming headset for sound quality is the Corsair Virtuoso Pro.
+The best sounding gaming headset is the Corsair Virtuoso Pro.

 Corsair Virtuoso Pro specs: